suarezgenaro/seda/docs/joss/paper.md

 # Statement of Need
 The James Webb Space Telescope (JWST) is revolutionizing our understanding of extrasolar atmospheres by providing high-quality observations of exoplanets and brown dwarfs.
-These data will synergize with observations from next-generation facilities such as the Nancy Grace Roman Space Telescope, the Habitable Worlds Observatory, the Vera C. Rubin Observatory, and 30-m class telescopes.
+These data will synergize with observations from next-generation facilities such as the Nancy Grace Roman Space Telescope, the Habitable Worlds Observatory, the Vera C. Rubin Observatory, and 30-m class telescopes (e.g., the Extremely Large Telescope, ELT, and the Thirty Meter Telescope, TMT).
 Furthermore, a large volume of multiwavelength data is already available from wide-field photometric surveys [e.g., SDSS, @York_etal2000; and Pan-STARRS, @Chambers_etal2016], all-sky photometric surveys [e.g., Gaia, @GaiaCollaboration2020; 2MASS, @Skrutskie_etal2006; and WISE, @Cutri_etal2013], targeted spectroscopic programs [e.g., SpeX Prism Library, @Burgasser2014; MOCAdb, @Gagne_etal2025], and both large [e.g., LAMOST, @Luo_etal2015; and APOGEE, @SDSS-DR17] and all-sky [SPHEREx, @Dore_etal2014] spectroscopic surveys.

 To fully exploit these extensive datasets, it is necessary to develop techniques and software capable of managing heterogeneous, multiwavelength observations (see [State of the Field](#state_of_the_field)).